 What’s the real line that splits fiction from nonfiction?
-It’s not a rulebook line, it’s a mindset.
-In practice, when you flip a book in your hand, if the story feels like a possible world, you’re in fiction.
-That's why if it feels like a recorded world, you’re in nonfiction.
-That one phrase—“possible” versus “recorded”—is the hinge that turns the whole thing on And it works..
+On the flip side, it’s not a rulebook line, it’s a mindset.
+If it feels like a recorded world, you’re in nonfiction.
+When you flip a book in your hand, if the story feels like a possible world, you’re in fiction.
+That one phrase—“possible” versus “recorded”—is the hinge that turns the whole thing on Simple, but easy to overlook..

 What Is Fiction and Nonfiction